hodor/SplatFields/README.md

 To download the datasets, you need to do `nerfbaselines download-dataset external://blender` from your venv, and then set the folder `C:\Users\USERNAME\.cache\nerfbaselines\datasets\blender\` in your bat script.
 Alternatively, you can also [download from Google Drive](https://drive.google.com/file/d/1BYyEWDk2q1xzij9dXsi54StMrNmPshhv/view?usp=sharing).

+> **NOTE: This is already done automatically in your docker image**

-To run SplatFields on the Blender dataset follow the instructions in the `run_blender.bat` script.
+To run SplatFields on the Blender dataset follow the instructions in the `run_blender.sh` script.

 Make sure that the `DATASET_ROOT` variable is set to the directory where the Blender dataset is downloaded.
+In our case it should be `/root/blender_dataset`.

 ### DTU Dataset (NOT UPDATED)
 To run our method on the DTU dataset, you could directly download the pre-processed subset released in the [2DGS repo](https://drive.google.com/drive/folders/1SJFgt8qhQomHX55Q4xSvYE2C6-8tFll9).